Weight Watchers Recipe of the Day: Slow Cooker Impossible Chocolate Brownie Pie

 - Reduced the chop walnuts from ¾ cup to 2 tablespoons and sprinkled them on top instead of stirring them into the batter so they were more noticeable.

 - Baked it in the slow cooker instead of the oven to help it stay moist.

-Each serving of my lightened up impossible chocolate brownie pie has just 200 calories and *6 Points Plus (saving 195 calories and 5 points plus).
+Each serving of my lightened up impossible chocolate brownie pie has just 200 calories (saving 195 calories) and:

 - 2 eggs